mikexkllr/LetterEye-AI/README.md

    ```
    PDF_PATH=path/to/your/file.pdf
    OPENAI_API_KEY=your_openai_api_key
+   LANGUAGE=en  # or any other language you want use
    ```
    - Replace `path/to/your/file.pdf` with the path to your input PDF file.
    - Replace `your_openai_api_key` with your actual OpenAI API key.